 Getting started#

-1. Start by installing nextflow:
+1. Install nextflow:

 $ java -version # Java v8+ required